 Like NordVPN, Surfshark also offers a robust list of privacy and security features.
 This includes the following:

 - CleanWeb – This blocks ads, trackers, and malware like Threat Protection.

 - MultiHop – MultiHop passes your traffic through two encrypted VPN servers like Double-VPN servers.

 - Split Tunneling – Route traffic through the VPN or directly to local Russian servers as needed.

-Surfshark also chose to boost their performance by adopting WireGuard VPN protocol on Windows, MacOS, iOS, and Android devices.
-As of this writing, the Linux app was not yet available.
+Surfshark also chose to boost their performance by adopting the WireGuard VPN protocol on Windows, macOS, Linux, iOS, and Android devices.
 Surfshark is now the second-fastest VPN we have ever tested, with speeds up to 397 Mbps.
 To see how it compares with our #1 speedster in several test cases, check out our Surfshark vs NordVPN comparison report.

 Given how much Russia is censoring the internet, you'll be glad to know that Surfshark does an incredible job of unblocking geo-blocked websites.
 We rate it as one of the best VPNs for Netflix.
 Surfshark also excels at unblocking many other streaming media services including, Amazon Prime, Hulu, Disney Plus, and BBC iPlayer.

 Going further, Surfshark can give you access to the growing list of social media And of course, it will easily give you access to social media sites (among them Facebook, Twitter, and Instagram), that are now being blocked by Roskomnadzor.